An audio version of this article is available.

 Serves as a stress reliever

 One good way to feel rejuvenated is to pack your bags and cross out your bucket list.
-Going on a trip, promotes happiness from stressful work situations, especially on dealing with the new normal work schedule.
-As simple sightseeing, exploring places and taking pictures can be considered the most relaxed activities to do when travelling.
+Going on a trip promotes happiness from stressful work situations, especially on dealing with the new normal work schedule.
+Simple sightseeing, exploring places and taking pictures can be considered the most relaxing activities to do when travelling.